Lindsey Graham: Abortion

 In 2015, Graham sponsored the Pain-Capable Unborn Child Protection Act in the Senate, which bans abortion after 20 weeks of gestation on a national basis, with some exceptions (to save the life of the mother, or when the pregnancy is the result of rape or incest).
 In 2018, Graham was anti-abortion, but said that Roe v.
 Wade is precedent that should not be overturned without good reason.
 In 2020, he was one of 13 Republican senators who declined to sign an amicus brief asking the Supreme Court to overturn Roe.

 In May 2022, Graham advocated that the Supreme Court overturn Roe to ensure that "every state will decide if abortion is legal and on what terms", as this would be "the most constitutionally sound way of dealing with this issue and the way the United States handled the issue until 1973."
 In June 2022, he asserted that all conservatives "believed that there's nothing in the Constitution giving the federal government the right to regulate abortion".
 In August 2022, Graham said that "states should decide the issue of abortion" and that he had "been consistent" on this.

-In September 2022, Graham introduced legislation in an attempt to institute a federal ban on abortion after 15 weeks of pregnancy with exceptions for rape, incest, and the life of the patient.
-Graham said: "This is not a states' rights issue.
+Despite previously saying that abortion should be left up to the states, in September 2022 Graham introduced legislation to institute a federal ban on abortion after 15 weeks of pregnancy with exceptions for rape, incest, and the life of the patient.
+He said: "This is not a states' rights issue.
 This is a human right issue ...
 I am going to advocate a national minimum standard."
+His proposed legislation would force states to ban abortion after 15 weeks, but it would not require states to allow it up to that point.